arkea-tech/DEV_area_2019/README.md

 ## Description

-3rd year project in which the goal implement a software suite broken into three parts :
+3rd year project in which the goal is to implement a software suite broken into three parts :

 * `Application Server` responsible of the buisness process and the API external services call.